 However, one may argue that powered subs are better because they come with in-built amplifiers and are not likely to suffer amplifier limitations.

-The difference is therefore particularly in line with the components.
+The difference is therefore, particularly in line with the components.
 For instance, since passive subwoofers do not have internal amplifiers, you will have to stretch your budget a bit for the same size sub.
 This makes them a little bit more expensive.

 Where Do I Connect My Subwoofer To The Receiver?

 Receivers are made with many switches, ports, and toggles.
-It may therefore means that some wiring is required to complete the connection.
+It may therefore mean that some wiring is required to complete the connection.
 There are many ways to connect a subwoofer to a receiver or amplifier, though.

 However, you do not need to worry as you will only need pre-out and speaker connectors in most cases.